walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 waltid-applications/waltid-wallet-demo-ios
 ```

-That app imports `WaltIDWalletSDK` directly from SwiftUI and exercises the same
+That app imports `WalletSDK` directly from SwiftUI and exercises the same
 Swift package boundary a native iOS integrator would use.
 The separate Compose
 Multiplatform demo remains the KMP/Compose consumer proof and uses its generated
 Kotlin `sharedUI` framework instead of routing through this Swift facade.